Jaksuhn/essays/The problems of our world (and what we can do to fix them).md

  * "One island, a poor socialist state with infrastructure in grave need of modernisation, has slowly emerged out of the chaos caused by a hurricane’s [Irma] wrath, while the other, a territory of the richest country in the world, cannot see the light at the end of the tunnel."<sup>[[4.6]](http://www.frontline.in/world-affairs/a-tale-of-two-islands/article9892265.ece?homepage=true)</sup>
  * "Almost 90% of edible tomatoes thrown away based on appearance"<sup>[[4.7]](https://www.theguardian.com/environment/2017/oct/13/you-say-tomato-retailers-say-waste-research-finds-produce-problem)</sup>
  * "Republican senator calls health care, food, and shelter a ‘privilege’"<sup>[[4.8]](https://thinkprogress.org/ron-johnson-health-care-a-privilege-1d9fe371b55a/)</sup>
+ * In the United States, victims of the Las Vegas shooting in 2017 are required to pay for their own treatments.
+Many are struggling and going into debt.<sup>[[4.9]](http://money.cnn.com/2017/10/25/pf/insurance/las-vegas-shooting-health-care/index.html)</sup>

 A quote about jobs and work allocation:
 > If you are unemployed, it's not because there isn't any work.
 Just look around: housing shortages, crime, pollution; we need better schools and parks.
 Whatever our needs, they all require work, and as long as we have unsatisfied needs, there's work to be done.
 So ask yourself, what kind of world has work but not jobs?
 It's a world where work is not related to satisfying our needs, a world where work is only related to satisfying the profit needs of our businesses.
 This country was not built by the huge corporations or government bureaucracies.
 It was built by the people who work, and it is the people who should control the work to be done.
 Yet as long as employment is tied to somebody else's profits, the work won't get done.